TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/moving_entities.md

 You are now moving the selected entities with your mouse.
-To cancel the operation, press ESC.
+To confirm the operation, press Enter or Left Mouse Button.

-To confirm the operation, press Left Mouse Button.
+To cancel the transformation without making any changes, press ESC.